-In today’s tech-driven world the word “immersive” often elicits visions of someone who’s wearing a VR headset and cut off from the outside world, but to be immersed simply means to be deeply absorbed in something - an activity or an environment.
+In today’s tech-driven world the word “immersive” often elicits visions of someone who’s wearing a VR headset and is cut off from the outside world.
+But to be immersed simply means to be deeply absorbed in something – an activity or an environment.
 While technology can certainly play a role in doing this, it goes much deeper.
-In this article we consider what it takes to create an “Immersive Event”.
+In this article, we consider what it takes to create an “Immersive Event.”

 Immersive doesn’t have to mean expensive

 Transporting event attendees into a truly immersive world is possible, and often pricey.
 An experienced audio-visual production partner can help event planners navigate common pitfalls to produce an event that delights the senses and delivers an impactful message without breaking the bank.

 Key to the immersive event planning process is having a partner who can meet the goals of budgets, planning, and event production delivery while bringing the larger objectives of the event to life in an almost magical and memorable experience.
 Working together to question objectives, define and consider various mediums, execute flawlessly and measure outcomes builds a meaningful partnership with strengths you can build on from event to event.